mxlik-ali/Connect-Ai/README.md

-# AccessAI
+# Connect-Ai
 Be able to access an AI no matter if you have internet or not!
 (Message +1(450)-990-6969) (Inspired by Aleem's Search the Internet without The Internet)

 ## Inspiration
-Creating accessAI that works offline is a noble and inspiring goal, especially for those in third-world countries who may not have access to reliable internet.
+Creating Connect-Ai that works offline is a noble and inspiring goal, especially for those in third-world countries who may not have access to reliable internet.
 In many parts of the world, access to the internet is limited or non-existent, making it difficult for people to communicate and access information.
 However, even in these areas, people often have access to mobile phones, making SMS a crucial means of communication.

-With AccessAI you have the potential to bridge the digital divide and bring the benefits of AI technology to people who may not have had access to it otherwise.
+With Connect-Ai you have the potential to bridge the digital divide and bring the benefits of AI technology to people who may not have had access to it otherwise.
 With this app, people in third-world countries could communicate with friends and family, access information, and even receive personalized recommendations, all without the need for a stable internet connection.

 ## What it does